The Best Kid-Friendly Caves To Visit Near Sydney

 4. Wombeyan Caves, Wombeyan Karst Conservation Reserve

 Wombeyan Caves is an easy drive 2 and a half hours south from Sydney and a local hotspot.
-With an expansive cave network, there is so much to explore, you might want to camp out for a night or two at the site’s well-serviced camping grounds.
+With an expansive cave network, there is so much to explore at Wombeyan Caves, you might want to camp out for a night or two at the site’s well-serviced camping grounds.

 There are guided tours to the Wollondilly, Junction and Kooringa caves, and Figtree Cave is a fantastic self-guided experience.
-Kooringa Cave is the smallest of the show caves but is one the most decorated and impressive, packing in a spectacular array of stalactites and stalagmites.
-Wollondilly Cave is the longest and most varied cave in the network and stretches across an incredible five major chambers, linked by passages created by free-flowing streams.
+Kooringa Cave is the smallest of the Wombeyan Caves but is one the most decorated and impressive, packing in a spectacular array of stalactites and stalagmites.
+Wollondilly Cave is the longest and most varied cave of the Wombeyan Caves and stretches across an incredible five major chambers, linked by passages created by free-flowing streams.
 Junction Cave boasts unique formations of stalactites and stalagmites that have been created over millions of years and it’s renowned for its rich colours and spectacular embellishment.
 The self-guided Figtree Cave experience is leisurely and hands-free with the interpretation and lighting electronically controlled.
 The trip through the cave, culminating in Victoria Arch, is easily accessed by all ages.

-As well as a maze of underground passages, streams, and caverns to discover, there are bushwalks, creeks, waterfalls and water holes to explore, and endangered species, such as several species of wallaby, bird, possum, and wombat to meet in their natural habitat, so it’s a fantastic place for kids to spend some quality time in nature.
+As well as a maze of underground passages, streams, and caverns to discover in the Wombeyan Caves, there are bushwalks, creeks, waterfalls and water holes to explore, and endangered species, such as several species of wallaby, bird, possum, and wombat to meet in their natural habitat, so it’s a fantastic place for kids to spend some quality time in nature.

 5. Archway Cave, Abercrombie Karst Conservation Reserve